gabivaleriano/defend-severity/README.md

 ### preprocessing_bp_severity_hospitalized and preprocessing_hsl_severity_hospitalized.ipynb

 Contains all codes used do preprocessing data from Hospitals Beneficência Portuguesa and Sírio Líbanes.
-Data available at https://repositoriodatasharingfapesp.uspdigital.usp.br/
+Raw data available at https://repositoriodatasharingfapesp.uspdigital.usp.br/

 ### models_training

-Contains all codes used to generate machine learning predictive results for five hospitals.
+Contains all codes used to generate machine learning predictive results.
 Data used contain routine attendance parameters collected up to four days after initial attendance.

 ## .csv files

-###hosp1 and hosp2
+### hosp1 and hosp2

-Contains the data resulted from preprocessing described in the notebooks, hosp1 refers to the Hospital Sirio Libanês data and hosp2 refers to the Hospital Beneficência Portuguesa data.
+Contains the data resulted from preprocessing described in the notebooks, hosp1 refers to Hospital Sirio Libanês and hosp2 refers to Hospital Beneficência Portuguesa.